IPG Photonics (IPGP)

 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business’ capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-This quarter, IPG Photonics’s DIO came in at 194, which is 15 days below its five-year average.
-These numbers show that despite the recent increase, there’s no indication of an excessive inventory buildup.
+This quarter, IPG Photonics’s DIO came in at 163, which is 46 days below its five-year average.
+At the moment, these numbers show no indication of an excessive inventory buildup.

 6. Gross Margin & Pricing Power

 IPG Photonics’s gross margin is one of the worst in the semiconductor industry, signaling it operates in a competitive market and lacks pricing power.
-As you can see below, it averaged a 36.6% gross margin over the last two years.
-Said differently, IPG Photonics had to pay a chunky $63.36 to its suppliers for every $100 in revenue.
-IPG Photonics Trailing 12-Month Gross Margin
+As you can see below, it averaged a 36.3% gross margin over the last two years.
+That means IPG Photonics paid its suppliers a lot of money ($63.67 for every $100 in revenue) to run its business.

-In Q3, IPG Photonics produced a 39.5% gross profit margin, marking a 16.3 percentage point increase from 23.2% in the same quarter last year.
-IPG Photonics’s full-year margin has also been trending up over the past 12 months, increasing by 3.9 percentage points.
+IPG Photonics produced a 36.1% gross profit margin in Q4, down 2.5 percentage points year on year.
+On a wider time horizon, however, IPG Photonics’s full-year margin has been trending up over the past 12 months, increasing by 3.4 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin